 But I really need not have worried.
 I was part of a massive team of people.
 Some of them would come to be some of my best friends for life.
 Together we created an absolutely amazing show that was witnessed by literally millions around the world.

 We had 6 water screens placed around a central projection room in a full 360 degree display.
+The water screens were installed and operated by Aquatic Show.
 No matter where you stood on the side of the lake, you could see one of the water projections.